ginger51011/hehe-maker/README.md

 **HeHE-maker** is a simple command line-tool to create a paper to be published in printed and/or web form.
 Simply create the pages you want, order them in an otherwise empty directory/folder (simply naming them 01.pdf, 02.pdf, 03.pdf etc. is enough) and let the script create printable versions, as well as web versions, for you!
 If more than one page happens to be in the same PDF-file, for example if an article has two pages in the same file, HeHE-maker will take care of this for you.

+## Running using pipx
+This program is part if the Python Index (PyPi) and can easily be installed and run using `pip` and `pipx`.
+Start by installing python from [here](https://www.python.org/downloads/), and run `python -v` in your console and make sure everything looks reasonable.
+Then run the following commands:

+* `pip install pipx`
+* `pipx install hehe-maker`

+Done!
+You can now use HeHE-maker by typing `hehe-maker` followed by arguments (according to "Running the program" below)!

 ## Requirements
 Requires Python 3.x and the `pdfrw` package to run.
 Simply install Python from [here](https://www.python.org/downloads/), run `python -v` to make sure everything was installed properly.
 If you don't let the installer create a PATH-variable, add `python` before anything else in your commands.